qqrm/cargo-warden/docs/SPEC.md

 * `warden-bpf-core` imports only types from `warden-bpf-api`.
 * `cli` and `warden-agent-lite` contain no business logic—only wiring and output.
 * `warden-policy-core` knows nothing about eBPF, `warden-policy-compiler` knows nothing about the CLI.
+* `warden-policy-orchestrator` owns policy assembly; the CLI provides metadata handles but does not duplicate policy layering logic.

 ## 7. Workspace Layout and Features